GitLab CI

 3. Link the policy project

-- Go to Secure → Security configuration in your group
+- Go to Secure → Security configuration and set the Policy management project to your

 buildbutler-policyrepository